• Skip to primary navigation

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-👩🍳 How To Make Matcha Cookies
+👩🍳 How To Make Matcha White Chocolate Cookies

-Matcha cookies process shots 1 to 4.
+Process shots 1 to 4.

-STEP 5—Add the white chocolate chips.
+STEP 5—Add the white chocolate chips to the bowl.

-STEP 6—Stir the dough together until the flour is just mixed in.
+STEP 6—Stir the cookie dough together until the flour is just mixed in.
 A few streaks of flour are ok!

-Matcha cookies process shots 5 to 8..
+Process shots 5 to 8.

 STEP 7—Use a cookie scoop to portion the dough out onto a parchment-lined baking sheet.